Employer: Snohomish County

 STATEMENT OF OTHER JOB DUTIES

-- May perform all of the duties of an Accounting Technician I.
+May perform any of the duties of an Equipment Service Technician as required.

 KNOWLEDGE AND ABILITIES